PoliEats-XP/polieats/README.md

 ---

+## Contributing to **Polieats**

+We appreciate your interest in contributing to **Polieats**!
+If you'd like to contribute, please follow our guidelines and instructions in the [CONTRIBUTING](CONTRIBUTING.md) file.

+Whether you’re a project developer or an external contributor, the guide will walk you through the steps to get started.

+---

 If you have any questions or issues, please refer to the respective documentation links or open an issue in the repository.